Avimehta14/ATM-for-the-Visually-Impaired-/README.md

 * All errors have been handled diligently and special security features have been added such as:
   1. Account number has to be 16 digits and the password has to be 4 digits .
-  2.A max for 3 illegal entries is allowed and after that the programme will terminate itself.
+  2. A max for 3 illegal entries is allowed and after that the programme will terminate itself.
   3. Any wrong or illegal input wil result in programme termination (similar to a real ATM). integrity of each input has been checked and only then accepted.